matloff/fasteR/README.md

 Pitcher     185.5994 0.6543904
 ```

 What happened here?
-R has a built-in **row.names** function, so that
+We earlier saw the built-in **row.names**
-setting row names was easy.
-But what about the column names?
-Recall
+function, so that setting row names was easy.
+But what about the column
-that a data frame is actually an R list, consisting of several vectors
+names?
+Recall that a data frame is actually an R list, consisting of
-of the same length.
-We have two vectors here, so we need to supply two
+several vectors of the same length.
+We have two vectors here, so we
-items to **names**.
+need to supply two items to **names**.

 So with a little finessing here, we got some nicely-formatted output.
 Moreover, we now have our results in a data frame for further use.
 For